Pat Buchanan 2000 presidential campaign: Campaign ads

 Buchanan ran a series of television spots which sometimes attracted controversy, with some accusing the commercials of xenophobia or racism.
 For ad creation and media buying, the Buchanan campaign employed Love Advertising, a Houston-based ad agency.
-One ad, titled Meatballs, depicted a man who chokes on a meatball after a news anchor announced that the new president had signed an order establishing that English not the be country's official language; the man attempted to call 911 for help, but collapsed from suffocation before the language menu reached English.
+One ad, titled Meatballs, depicted a man who chokes on a meatball after a news anchor announced that the new president had signed an order establishing that English not to be country's official language; the man attempted to call 911 for help, but collapsed from suffocation before the language menu reached English.
 Upon its release, the ad was condemned by the chair of the California Democratic Party, a Latino nonprofit advocacy official, and multiple advertising critics.

 Other ads the campaign aired during the general election were tailored to local concerns.
 The "Meatballs" ad aired in markets with many immigrant workers, especially in California and Arizona, and parts of Iowa and Maryland.
 In Vermont, the campaign aired an ad titled "Culture War", in which Buchanan criticized the idea of having openly gay Boy Scout leaders; the spot was considered particularly relevant to the state since they had recently legalized same-sex civil unions.
 The final ad of the campaign, titled "Auction", depicted both Gore and Bush as items up for auction to the highest bidder, including a Buddhist monk, a Chinese Red Army general, a Hollywood couple, a Texas oilman, and a pharmaceutical lobbyist.
 At the end of the ad, Buchanan addresses viewers by saying that "The two parties are bought and paid for.
 We are not.
 This Election Day, help us build a third party that puts Americans first".
 It marked Buchanan's first in-person appearance of the election cycle in a campaign ad.
 David Harrison, the creative director for the advertising campaign, commented to UPI that "Nobody ever responds to it by saying, 'I disagree with that.
 Bush and Gore are not for sale.'
 And what that says about the American political system is a little spooky."

 Between his receipt of the Reform nomination and October 18, over half of the campaign funds spent by the Buchanan campaign went to ads.
 According to FEC filings, his campaign spent $5.5 million on advertising between October 1 and October 18.
 Love Advertising booked the TV spots to air during comedy programs such as The Simpsons, The Drew Carey Show, and WWE SmackDown, as well as local news shows in 31 states.